 The Initial Task

-The application ought to allow users to control the flight of drone using the on-screen buttons and menus.
-The app should also allow using a gamepad, have a VR-mode and give users a convenient way to work with media which can be created during the flight.
+The application ought to allow users to control the flight of drones using the on-screen buttons and menus.
+The app should also allow using a gamepad, have a VR mode, and give users a convenient way to work with media that can be created during the flight.

-The app should have provided the control of the flight with the help of joysticks depicted on the screen and external gamepad.
+The app should have provided the control of the flight with the help of joysticks depicted on the screen and an external gamepad.

-The app should have allowed live video-streaming during the fight as well as opportunity to record a video or take a photo.
+The app should have allowed live video-streaming during the fight as well as the opportunity to record a video or take a photo.

 The quality of the streaming video should be transmitted with minimal possible losses.
 That had to be achieved with the most reliable connection via BLE or Wi-Fi.
 VR mode should have been included in the app.

 Solutions and Features

-The app gave the users an ability to control the flight of the drone.
-It was done with the help of an interface which consisted of two joysticks drawn on the screen and several buttons and menus which allowed using some additional features of the drone (such as using the flashlight, the micro grabber tool, Wi-Fi camera, micro cannon, aerobatic moves).
+The app gave the users the ability to control the flight of the drone.
+It was done with the help of an interface that consisted of two joysticks drawn on the screen and several buttons and menus which allowed using some additional features of the drone (such as using the flashlight, the micro grabber tool, Wi-Fi camera, micro cannon, aerobatic moves).

 Among the app features, there is an opportunity to recognize devices connected earlier and auto-connect to them.

-The application also allowed using an external branded gamepad which could be connected to the phone with the help of Bluetooth Low Energy.
+The application also allowed using an external branded gamepad that could be connected to the phone with the help of Bluetooth Low Energy.

-The app allowed displaying a real-time video from the phone camera and stream video from drone’s attachable Wi-Fi camera on the screen during the flight with the possibility to record a video or take a photo from the specified source.
+The app allowed displaying a real-time video from the phone camera and stream video from the drone’s attachable Wi-Fi camera on the screen during the flight with the possibility to record a video or take a photo from the specified source.

-Additionally, the application had an ability to stream video from the Wi-Fi camera directly to Youtube/Facebook.
+Additionally, the application had the ability to stream video from the Wi-Fi camera directly to Youtube/Facebook.
 The authorization via social networks is also enabled.